Five Ways to Optimize Mobile Website Performance

-As many as half of smartphone and tablet users experience hiccups when it comes to web optimization on their handheld devices, a recent research says.
-Similarly, more than one million users globally use these devices for browsing and other online activities, making mobile optimization of your website central to your sites ratings, popularity and viewership.
-Problems like slow loading time, poor design features simply means death for your online business.
-Here are few important and simple ways to optimize your mobile website that ensure fast loading, efficiency and high performance.
+As many as half of smartphone and tablet users experience hiccups when it comes to web optimization & mobile website performance on their handheld devices, recent research says.
+Similarly, more than one million users globally use these devices for browsing and other online activities, making mobile optimization of your website central to your site’s ratings, popularity, and viewership.
+Problems like slow loading time, poor design features simply mean death for your online business.
+Here are a few important and simple ways to optimize your mobile website performance that ensure fast loading, efficiency, and high functionality.

-.
-Optimizing speed is more about including what's required on your site, and adding just that.
-Heavier; messy the look up, poor will be the user experience and greater be the loading time.
+1. Simplicity: Simplicity in design, aesthetic look up and clean architecture are must have’s for your mobile website design.
+Optimizing speed is more about including what’s required on your site, and adding just that.
+Heavier; messy the lookup, poor will be the user experience and greater be the loading time.
 Hence: